Did you know?

 Brandy was first distilled in South Africa in 1672.
 Hailing from the Dutch word brandewijn, meaning 'burnt or distilled wine', back then, brandy was a means of preserving wine for long sea voyages.

-Fast forward to 1998, when, the South African Brandy Foundation launched the first Cape Brandy Route featuring a handful of grape alchemists patiently nurturing their copper stills and French oak barrels.
+Fast forward to 1998, when the South African Brandy Foundation launched the first Cape Brandy Route featuring a handful of grape alchemists patiently nurturing their copper stills and French oak barrels.
 Since then, a Route 62 Brandy Route has also been introduced.

 The Western Cape Brandy Route spans Worcester, Wellington, Stellenbosch, Franschhoek, Paarl and Grabouw, with 14 different brandy distilleries for you to visit.

 In Worcester, you’ll find the KWV House of Brandy.
-With 120 pot stills under 1 roof, it’s the largest facility of its kind in the world, and you can see their resident cooper at work.
+With 120 pot stills under one roof, it’s the largest facility of its kind in the world, and you can see their resident cooper at work.

-If you plan to visit any of Wellington’s 4 producers – Upland, Oude Wellington, De Compagnie, or Sauvignac de Versailles, make an appointment.
+If you plan to visit any of Wellington’s four producers – Upland, Oude Wellington, De Compagnie, or Sauvignac de Versailles, make an appointment.
 At these artisanal brandy cellars, you’re assured of generous brandy tastings and fulfilling interaction with the brandy master.

 In Paarl, you’ll find heavyweights Backsberg, Laborie and Nederburg.
 Laborie makes alambic (hand-distilled) brandy, while Nederburg uses the solera, or fractional blending, maturation method.
-Be sure to buy a bottle or 2 before the angels come to claim their share.
+Be sure to buy a bottle or two before the angels come to claim their share.

-Before touring Stellenbosch, head over the mountains to Franschhoek, to Haute Cabriére for traditional estate brandy, and their ratafia – a Chardonnay fortified with brandy.
+Before touring Stellenbosch, head over the mountains to Franschhoek, to Haute Cabriére for traditional estate brandy, and their ratafia – a chardonnay fortified with brandy.